Italian Hall disaster

-The Italian Hall Disaster (sometimes referred to as the 1913 Massacre) was a tragedy that occurred on Wednesday, December 24, 1913, in Calumet, Michigan, United States.
-Seventy-three men, women, and children – mostly striking mine workers and their families – were crushed to death in a stampede when someone falsely shouted "fire" at a crowded Christmas party.
+The Italian Hall disaster (sometimes referred to as the 1913 Massacre) was a tragedy that occurred on Wednesday, December 24, 1913, at Italian Hall in Calumet, Michigan, United States.
+Seventy-three people – mostly striking mine workers and their families – were crushed to death in a stampede when someone falsely shouted "fire" at a crowded Christmas party.

 Background

-The Calumet and Hecla Mining Company (C&H) was the single largest copper mining company in the copper country of northwest Michigan's Keweenaw Peninsula.
-One of the longest strikes in the copper country occurred in 1913 and included all the C&H mines.
+The Calumet and Hecla Mining Company (C&H) was the single largest copper mining company in the Copper Country of northwest Michigan's Keweenaw Peninsula.
+One of the longest strikes in the Copper Country occurred in 1913 and included all the C&H mines.
 The Western Federation of Miners (WFM) first established a local in the area in 1908.
 Still, the WFM did not have a large enough membership to strike effectively until 1913.

 At the time, there were perhaps 15,000 men working in the mines, of which the WFM claimed 9,000 as members.
-The membership voted in favor of demanding union recognition from management and asking "for a conference with the employers to adjust wages, hours, and working conditions in the copper district of Michigan".
-The membership also voted to "declare a strike" if management refused to "grant a conference or concessions".
+The membership voted in favor of demanding union recognition from management and asking "for a conference with the employers to adjust wages, hours, and working conditions in the copper district of Michigan."
+The membership also voted to "declare a strike" if management refused to "grant a conference or concessions."
 After the vote was held, the WFM sent letters to the mines demanding the conference; the mine managers refused the request, and the strike was called on July 23, 1913.
 The strike would not end until April 1914; the miners and the mines were still at a standoff at Christmas 1913, in a strike that was then five months old.